sfc-gh-maduran/ins_co_claims_audit/Readme.md

 ## ins_claims_audit
-Using Snowflake Cortex Analyst, Cortex Search, Cortex AI SQL, and Streamlit, we are receiving claims data and allowing users to ask both predefined and free-form questions about the claims.
+Using Snowflake Cortex Analyst, Cortex Search, Cortex AI SQL, Cortex Agents, and Snowflake Intelligence we are receiving claims data and allowing users to ask both predefined and free-form questions about the claims.
 We are also describing images and comparing them to claim descriptions to determine if the supporting evidence aligns with the description.

+We are able to join unstructured and structured data by combining structured claims data with unstructured data from claim file notes, state insurance guidelines, invoices, and call transcriptions.

 # Setup